 Method 5.
 Format the USB drive

 If you're still having trouble, you can try formatting the USB drive.
 This will delete all of the files on the drive, so make sure to back up or recover USB data from the USB drive before doing this.
-You can recover USB data with EaseUS disk data recovery software, and format the drive using a tool such as Disk Management in Windows or Disk Utility in macOS.
+You can recover USB data with EaseUS Data Recovery Wizard, and format the drive using a tool such as Disk Management in Windows or Disk Utility in macOS.

 If you've tried all of these solutions and your USB drive still isn't being detected or recognized, then you may need to take it to a USB repair shop.
 They will likely have the tools and expertise necessary to fix the problem.